 ~ The Terrence Higgins Trust

-That LIFE OR METH favours truth and abstinence over the defeatist harm reduction/ risk minimalisation approach - which serves only to enable the problem to sustain and perpetuate - speaks for itself: 70% of meth users accessing this site are inspired or empowered by its message to quit...
+That LIFE OR METH favours truth and abstinence over the defeatist harm reduction/ risk minimalisation approach - which serves only to enable the problem to sustain and perpetuate - speaks for itself; its online surveys suggesting that over 60% of meth users accessing this site are inspired or empowered by its message to quit...

 Due to such alarming levels of intransigence and unresponsiveness, across North America today more gay men are now hooked on crystal meth than died of AIDS throughout the 1980/90s.